hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 ### Running STAR on multiple samples

 The interactive queue on Orchestra offers a great way to test commands to make sure they perform the way you intend before adding them a script.
-Now that we know the STAR command executed properly, let's create a script to run align the reads from all of the trimmed fastq files.
+Now that we know the STAR command executed properly, let's create a script to run align the take a filename as input, then use a loop to submit the script for each of the trimmed fastq files.

+To write our script we need to learn about a few other commands or variables:

+#### Section on command line parameter variables

+#### Introduce basename and use of $ to create a variable as a result of a command

 #### Create a script to run STAR on a file specified in the command prompt